What are pubic lice?

 Itching of the genital area is the most common symptom caused by pubic lice.
 Itching of the armpits is also common.

-Usually, public lice live on pubic hair in the genital area.
+Usually, pubic lice live on pubic hair in the genital area.
 If you look carefully, you may be able to see visible nits or crawling lice.
 Less commonly, they live on hair on other parts of your body.
 This may include legs, armpits, beard, eyebrows, eyelashes, or on your head.
 Usually lice on the head are head lice, not pubic lice.
 Pubic lice on the eyelashes may cause eye burning or irritation.

 Pubic lice on the eyebrows or eyelashes of children may be a sign of sexual abuse.
 More often, this is caused by shared household items, such as towels, or from close contact with nongenital infestation sites on an adult.